terminalforlife/ShellProjects/source/lmc-darklight/README.md

 This program is strictly for Linux Mint Cinnamon.
 Currently, LMDE is _not_ supported.

-Originally, this was a basic script, but is now a nice little tool for Linux Mint Cinnamon users.
-A video on the original script can be found [here](https://www.youtube.com/watch?v=tjzuHOiwfIA), on YouTube.

 # Installation Instructions

 Installation can be done with [Cito](https://github.com/terminalforlife/Extra/blob/master/source/cito).
 Your best bet, however, is to install via LMC-DarkLight's [installation script](https://github.com/terminalforlife/Extra/blob/master/source/lmc-darklight/lmc-darklight-installer).